sunpy/sunpy.org/about/project.rst

 Role Descriptions
 -----------------

 This section describes each of the SunPy projects community (executive) roles, and lists the current holder(s) of that role.
 Community members can also participate by being members of the board.
-We would like to encourage anyone interested parties to apply to roles which are currently unfilled by contacting  the lead developer or the deputy lead developer.
+We would like to encourage anyone interested parties to apply to roles which are currently unfilled posting a message in the element chat room.
 It is possible for more than one person to share the responsibilities of a role.
 If you are interested in a role which is filled, contact the individual(s) and ask how you can help.

 .. _role_ci-maintainer:

 Continuous Integration Maintainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The primary responsibility of the CI Maintainer is to keep these resources up to date and fix issues as they arise with new package versions or changes to CI platforms.
 SunPy core and the affiliated packages using the `package-template <https://github.com/sunpy/package-template>`__ all use the same CI setup.
-The primary responsibility of the CI Maintainer is to keep these resources up to date and fix issues as they arise with new package versions or changes to CI platforms.
 An outline of the current CI services used can be found in `the sunpy documentation <https://docs.sunpy.org/en/latest/dev_guide/contents/ci_jobs.html>`__.
 A non-exhaustive list of things involved with this role is: